 Updates from Governor Doug Ducey

-- Governor Ducey issued new a Executive Order (EO) on July 23 for Education and Schools:
+- Governor Ducey issued an Executive Order (EO) on December 2, 2020 regarding public events:

-- For more information on the Governor's executive orders and other actions taken by the Governor, please click here and here.
+- For more information on the Governor's executive orders and other actions taken by the Governor, please click here.

 Frequently Asked Questions